snowplow/iglu/README.md

 # Iglu Schema Repository

-Iglu is the first schema repository for [JSON Schema] [json-schema].
+Iglu is a schema repository for [JSON Schema] [json-schema].
 A schema repository (sometimes called a registry) is like npm or Maven or git but holds data schemas instead of code.

 ### Elevator pitch